wu-hongjun/macOS-Thinkpad-X1-Extreme/README.md

 ## Update
 ##### Recent
+* [20190430] Made a ribbon cable to connect to smartcard reader.
+[See Pictures](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/issues/11#issuecomment-488218838).
 * [20190429] Released an optional update [v10.14.4-V1.2](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/releases/tag/v10.14.4.1.2), more in description.
 * [20190428] So far so good so no updates.
 It just works.
 * [20190418] Oh so it turns out that you can use a USB BT adapter and use Airpods 2 as usual.
 Sweeeeeeeeeet.